redcodebluecode/TwitterExercisesByPythonTweepy/README.md

 - Collect the first 20 friends of a list of specified users.
 - Collect 50 tweets that contain a specified keyword.
 - Collect 50 tweets in a specified geographic area.

-In construction
-- Collect 50 tweets in a specified geographic area.